 Bracken Cave Preserve

-If you are heading to San Antonio between March and October, then time your stop to Bracken Cave just before dusk so that you can witness the bats exit the cave for their nightly feeding.
+If you are heading to San Antonio between March and October, time your stop to Bracken Cave just before dusk so that you can witness the bats exit the cave for their nightly feeding.

 Tips for Driving from Dallas to San Antonio